Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems: Introduction

-Millennial-era advance in condensed matter physics research is marked with the discovery of materials with electronic structures hosting peculiar features such as Dirac points and flatbands~\cite{Flatband1,Flatband2,Flatband3}.
-When magnetism is present in such materials, one can have either frustration-induced quantum spin liquid state~\cite{MakhfudzPRB2014,SavaryBalentsRPP}, or magnetically ordered state which may give rise to AHE.
-While AHE can be driven by extrinsic mechanisms induced by impurity or disorder, a more fundamental perspective supposes that AHE can occur in clean system, relying on the internal spin order or processes within the materials.
-Indeed, AHE induced by non-collinear or chiral spin order ~\cite{Taguchi,YePRL,OnodaNagaosaPRL2,MartinBatista,OhgushiPRB,ZFangScience,CanalsPRB,MacDonaldPRL, BrunoPRL,MacDonaldPRL,MakhfudzPujolPRB2015} or by the effective magnetic field in reciprocal space (Berry curvature)~\cite{SundaramNiu,Sinitsyn}~\cite{Haldane2004PRL} have been postulated.
-The latter mechanism gives rise to the quantum anomalous Hall effect (QAHE) ~\cite{MacDonaldRMP} characterized by an integer -the Chern number~\cite{TKNN}~\cite{AHErmp}, as proposed to occur in diverse systems ~\cite{Haldane1988PRL,OnodaNagaosaPRL1}~\cite{KSunPRL2009}~\cite{QAHEgrapheneAFM, QAHEinGraphene}, ~\cite{CXLiuPRL,CXLiuAnnCondMat} with experimental verification~\cite{Science,ScienceDeng}.
-A recent work of us demonstrates the occurrence of QAHE in $d$-electron system on kagome lattice with ferromagnetic order \cite{MakhfudzPRB2024}.
+The Anomalous Hall Effect (AHE), where an electric current produces a transverse voltage due to time-reversal symmetry breaking without an external magnetic field, has been at the forefront of condensed matter physics, both due to its theoretical interest and its potential applications in dissipationless electronics.\cite{AHErmp} Millennial-era advances in condensed matter physics are marked by the discovery of materials with electronic structures hosting peculiar features, such as Dirac points and flat bands.\cite{Flatband1,Flatband2,Flatband3,CominNatureMaterials0} In the presence of magnetism, such materials may form a frustration-induced quantum spin liquid.\cite{MakhfudzPRB2014,SavaryBalentsRPP} Alternatively, the magnetic order may induce an AHE, which can be driven by extrinsic mechanisms such as impurities or disorder.
+A more fundamental approach, by contrast, aims at an AHE in clean systems, solely relying on phenomena within the material itself, e.g. an internal magnetic texture\cite{Taguchi,YePRL,OnodaNagaosaPRL2,MartinBatista,OhgushiPRB,ZFangScience,CanalsPRB,MacDonaldPRL,BrunoPRL,MakhfudzPujolPRB2015} yielding an effective magnetic field in reciprocal space.\cite{SundaramNiu,Sinitsyn,Haldane2004PRL} This \emph{Berry curvature} may then give rise to the quantum anomalous Hall effect (QAHE),\cite{MacDonaldRMP} characterized by an integer\cite{TKNN,AHErmp} -- the Chern number.
+It was theoretically predicted to occur in a variety of systems,\cite{Haldane1988PRL,OnodaNagaosaPRL1,KSunPRL2009,QAHEgrapheneAFM,QAHEinGraphene,CXLiuPRL,CXLiuAnnCondMat}, several of which were experimentally confirmed.\cite{Science,ScienceDeng} A recent work of ours shows a QAHE for the $d$-electrons in a two-dimensional kagome lattice with ferromagnetic order. \cite{MakhfudzPRB2024}